deniz-coban/Unity-MCP-Controller/README.md

 # Unity MCP Controller

-A local React + Express app for building and editing Unity scenes through safe, high-level tools.
+A local React + Express app for building and editing Unity scenes through high-level tools.
 The frontend gives you an AI scene-building chat interface, attachment upload, confirmation cards for destructive actions and online model picks, and a tool-call/activity log.
 The backend can run in an in-memory mock